MI-AFP/tutorials/tutorials/02_functions-types.md

 ### Type and data constructor

 Get back to creating own data types with the `data` keyword.
-After `data` is the type construction starting with capital letter and then there might be type parameters (type variables).
-Then `=` follows and after it we can specify multiple data constructors separated by `|`.
-Each data constructor again starts with capital letter and can be followed by data types which it takes as arguments.
+After `data` is the type construction starting with a capital letter and then there might be type parameters (type variables).
+Then `=` follows and after it, we can specify multiple data constructors separated by `|`.
+Each data constructor again starts with a capital letter and can be followed by data types which it takes as arguments.

 ```haskell
 data MyType a b = MyTypeC1 a Int | MyTypeC2 String b | MyType3